 So what are these Stages?
 Here ya go:

-Stage 1 Endo (Minimal) : subtle growths and implants that may be mistaken for small cysts.
+Stage 1 Endo (Minimal) : subtle growths and implants that may be present.
 These are considered superficial implants.
 No adhesions (spiderweb-like scarring) are present yet.
+Evidence of inflammation may be found.

-Stage 2 Endo (Mild) : black spots (implants) are beginning to take shape and form over your bodies’ organs and tissue.
+Stage 2 Endo (Mild) : Spots (implants/leions) are beginning to take shape and form over your body’s organs and tissue.
 There are more than Stage 1, and are deeper in the body.
 Adhesions may have begun to form.
+The lesion colors can range from clear to black.

-Stage 3 Endo (Moderate) : Same as above, but implants and cysts are present, usually on the ovaries, growing as large as 4cm.
+Stage 3 Endo (Moderate) : Same as above, but implants and cysts are present, usually on the ovaries.
+The lesions may be deeper.
 Adhesions may be in greater number.

-Stage 4 Endo (Severe) : Same as above, but many more solid masses of Endometriosis implants 5-6cm are present, as well as deep implants.
-One or both ovaries have entrometriomas (a blood-filled choclate cyst), and extensive adhesions are binding organs or tissue together.
-Sometimes the rectum is attached by an adhesion to the uterus.
+Stage 4 Endo (Severe) : Same as above, but many more solid masses of Endometriosis, as well as deep implants.
+One or both ovaries have entrometriomas (a blood-filled chocolate cyst), and extensive adhesions are binding organs or tissue together.
+The bowels, bladder, and other organs may also be involved.

 Regardless of what Stage of Endo we are (or were at the times of our excision surgeries), all EndoSisters share this invisible illness.
 And we all share the desire for better treatments and a cure to be found.
 We are all in this together.
 We all suffer together.
 And we’ll get through this…together.